elo7/ajax-amd/README.md

 `.serializeObject(form)`

 ###### Description:
-Serialize form fields to json.
-It can be used as a data to the ajax function.
+Serializes form fields to json.
+It can be used as data to the ajax function.

 ###### Sample:
 ``` js